TK-data/BilparkApp/README.md

 - Driving log: The employe can register work related car trips.
 - Damage report: The employe can register any damage on the vehicle.
-- Fuel refill notification: The employe can choose when it want's to refill fuel and then get a notification every week on the same day and time.
+- Fuel refill notification: The employe can choose when he/she want's to refill fuel and then get a notification every week on the same day and time.

 #### The Dashboard
 The dashboard will give an overview of all car related activities that the employees in the company registers.
 For now the only thing that is ready is the login page and a page that shows all the cars in the database.

-Future development will give the person in charge from the company an complete overview of everything about their fleet of cars.
-Ranging from when people refills and how long every car have driven to when the insurance of each car expires.
+Future development will give the person in charge from the company a complete overview of everything about their fleet of cars.
+Ranging from when people refill and how long every car has driven, to when the insurance of each car expires.

 #### The Backend
 The backend is made with Sails which is a MVC framework built on Node.js.
-It serves as an API endpoint on our backend and let users manipulate and fetch data from the database, by using our frontend applications.
+It serves as an API endpoint on our backend and lets users manipulate and fetch data from the database, by using our frontend applications.